 Who is it for?
 The Yeti SB130 is perfect for professional trail riders who want to start winning races.

 The SB130 is a brand-new bike coming from Yeti, featuring a light, stiff, and responsive carbon frame, that can win any Enduro podium.

-I’d feel confident taking it to its and my own extremes with the Fox Factory 36 150mm fork and the Fox Factory DPX2 130mm rear shock.
+I’d feel confident taking it to its and my own extremes with the Fox Factory 36 150mm fork and the Fox Factory DPX2 130mm rear travel.
 This means you can start practicing on terrains unimaginable to you before.

-For $9,000 that you need to pay, you will get one of the top mountain bikes with SRAM XX1 Eagle 12-speed rear derailleur, which is the best you can find on the market right now.
+For $9,000 that you need to pay, you will get one of the top trail bikes with SRAM XX1 Eagle 12-speed rear derailleur, which is the best you can find on the market right now.

 I was also quite excited about seeing the Maxxis Minion 2.5″ tire in the front and a Maxxis Aggressor 2.3″ in the back.
 This combo will make you fast on the harder flats and offer more grip in tight turns.